shehab400/Image-Processing-Task-1/README.md

 The task consists of the following steps:

 1. **Generate a Checkerboard Image**:
-   - Create a checkerboard pattern with smoothly changing colors using sine functions.
+   - Create a checkerboard pattern.
-   - The colors should transition smoothly across the image.

 2. **Calculate Mean and Standard Deviation**:
    - Compute the mean and standard deviation of the pixel values in the generated image.